My Trade cover art

 About this listen

-How do you decide what is a "story" and what isn't?
+How do you decide what is a 'story' and what isn't?
 What does a newspaper editor actually do all day?
 How do hacks get their scoops?
 How do the TV stations choose their news bulletins?
 How do you persuade people to say those awful, embarrassing things?
 Who earns what?
 How do journalists manage to look in the mirror after the way they sometimes behave?

 The purpose of this insider's account is to provide an answer to all these questions and more.
-Andrew Marr's brilliant, and brilliantly funny, book is a guide to those of us who read newspapers, or who listen to and watch news bulletins but want to know more.
+My Trade, Andrew Marr's brilliant, and brilliantly funny, book is a guide to those of us who read newspapers, or who listen to and watch news bulletins but want to know more.
 Andrew Marr tells the story of modern journalism through his own experience.

 © Andrew Marr; (P) Macmillan Publishers Ltd